 John’s outrageous outfits alongside muted tones is a look that’s easy to replicate in the home.
 Choose your focal point, whether it’s a statement sofa, vibrant gallery wall or even an impressive collection of records and use the rest of the space to simply complement the stand-out feature.
 When it comes to the Rocketman himself, the bigger, the brighter, the better.

 Directed by Jean-Pierre Jeunet, Amelie is a whimsical comedy about a young woman who secretly controls the lives of those around her, creating an entire universe of her own making.

 Shot in Paris across eighty locations, it represents Jean-Pierre Jeunet’s visionary style to capture the incomparable magic of modern-day Paris.
-Every scene oozes color, rich with a welcoming and warm orange palette with hints of blue and green.
+Every scene oozes colour, rich with a welcoming and warm orange palette with hints of blue and green.

-This warm color palette oozes autumnal vibes making it perfect for the season ahead.
+This warm colour palette oozes autumnal vibes making it perfect for the season ahead.
 To bring a little French magic into your interior, why not add bursts of brilliant blues alongside your usual seasonal decor?

 Blade Runner (1982)

 Renowned for changing the world of modern sci-fi cinema, Blade Runner is a cult classic - the story of a special agent with a mission to destroy a fugitive group of advanced androids.